metawilm/cl-custom-hash-table/README.md

 The standard hash table related functions are **supported**:

 * get/set: GETHASH, REMHASH, CLRHASH;
-* iteration: WITH-HASH-TABLE-ITERATOR, MAPHASH,
+* iteration: WITH-HASH-TABLE-ITERATOR, MAPHASH;
-* statistics: HASH-TABLE-COUNT, HASH-TABLE-REHASH-SIZE, HASH-TABLE-REHASH-THRESHOLD HASH-TABLE-SIZE
+* statistics: HASH-TABLE-COUNT, HASH-TABLE-REHASH-SIZE, HASH-TABLE-REHASH-THRESHOLD, HASH-TABLE-SIZE.

 Hash table iteration using LOOP (using HASH-KEY or HASH-VALUE) is **not supported** in Lisp implementations where the fall-back solution is used.